Kate Middleton Reportedly Has Baby Fever, But Prince William Is ‘Hesitant’

 “William is hesitant.
 He thinks it’s enough hard work looking after three kids who are five years and under, but I’m sure Kate will manage to change his mind — he’s a great dad and adores children,” the source added.

-The insider went on to reveal that William and Kate’s lives, and relationships with their siblings have encouraged their own baby boom, revealing that the Duchess would love for her daughter to have a sister in addition to her two brothers.
+The insider went on to reveal that William and Kate’s lives and relationships with their siblings have encouraged their own baby boom, revealing that the duchess would love for her daughter to have a sister in addition to her two brothers.

 “Kate and William are both close in age to their siblings and they want the same family dynamics for their own brood.
 Kate is particularly close to sister Pippa Middleton and would love for Charlotte to have a little sister to look after and play with,” the royal insider claims.